ngrx/platform/projects/ngrx.io/content/guide/schematics/feature.md

   - Alias: `-p`
   - Type: `string`

-Use creator functions for actions and effects.
+Use creator functions for actions, reducers, and effects.

 - `--creators`
   - Alias: `-c`